Dog control services

 Identification requirements for dogs

 From April 2016 it became compulsory for every dog to also have a microchip implanted which has the owner's details.
-The Dog Warden will scan any strays to reveal its owners' details and then return the dog to the owner quickly and safely once any required fee has been paid.
+The Animal Health and Welfare Officer will scan any strays to reveal its owners' details and then return the dog to the owner quickly and safely once any required fee has been paid.
 Any dogs that are not microchipped will be microchipped before being returned to the owner.
 If you transfer your dog to another owner, it is your legal duty to contact the chip registration company to change the ownership details.
 The new owner must ensure this has been done, the dog's ownership cannot be transferred until the chip details are changed.

-During regular patrols the Dog Warden may check dogs have ID tags and are microchipped, any that are not can be seized and taken to have a chip implanted.
+During regular patrols the Animal Health and Welfare Officer may check dogs have ID tags and are microchipped, any that are not can be seized and taken to have a chip implanted.

 How to make a complaint about a dog